Factory Harley Radio Integration Secrets for ‘14 & Up

 - Front speaker (shown above).

 - Rear speaker.
 You can use this version to add rear speaker outputs to a bike that only came with two front speakers (must be flashed for 4 speakers).
+The connector for this harness is in the fairing behind the radio in a single 4 pin plug.

-- Tour pack.
+- Ultra.
 Use this version on bikes that came with factory tour pack speakers.
 The rear speaker output from the factory radio on these bikes is only available under the seat back near the tour pack.
 This adapter is a T harness that goes between the tour pack and the bike harnesses and runs the signal back up to the front of the bike in the fairing where it terminates as RCA connectors.

 If your radio is flashed for 4 speaker output, you must use load resistors or the above mentioned plug and play adapters on both front and rear outputs of the radio.
 Even if you don't use the rear outputs.
 If your radio is only flashed for two speakers you will not need load resistors on the rear outputs because they are defeated in the radio.